Skip to main content

 1. It does not play nicely with Memfault's concept of "Primary Software Type" (see below).
 We recommend encoding build variants into the Software Version instead, by suffixing the version (i.e. 1.0.0-development).

-2. The Software Type is included in a Trace's signature.
+2. The Software Type is included in a Trace's Signature.
 This means that Traces with identical contents (e.g. crash stacktrace) but different Software Types will result in different Issues being created.
 In short, it breaks the Trace deduplication, causing multiple Issues for the same root cause to be created.

 Primary Software Type